johnhunter/phantom-curator-nw/README.md

 A desktop application for managing [PhantomCSS](https://github.com/Huddle/PhantomCSS) visual diffs.

-This builds on the original web app [phantom-curator](https://git.niniansolutions.com/John-hunter/phantom-curator) but turns it into a desktop app.

 ## Get the app

 *zip / dmg files are too big to be hosted in github* - for the moment you need to checkout the repo and build